 Placebell©TM can easily be implemented in three steps: (1) assess patient psychology using the Multi-Dimensional Psychological Questionnaire (MPsQ), (2) predict each patient's placebo responsiveness using our proprietary machine learning-based models to calculate each patient's Placebell©TM; (3) provide all patients' Placebell©TM scores to study statisticians to use as a covariate in statistical analyses.
-This approach can be incorporated into any clinical trial regardless of size, design or context (e.g. inperson trials vs. decentralized or virtual trials) and is an efficient way to improve study power and reduce the risk of trial failure.
+This approach can be incorporated into any clinical trial regardless of size, design or context (e.g. in-person trials vs. decentralized or virtual trials) and is an efficient way to improve study power and reduce the risk of trial failure.

-1. Assess each patient's psychological traits using Tools4Pateint's proprietary MPsQ questionnaire.
+1. Assess each patient's psychological traits using Cognivia proprietary MPsQ questionnaire.

-The Multi-Dimensional Psychological Questionnaire (MPsQ) has been developed by Tools4Patient specifically to assess psychological traits related to the placebo response in clinical trial patients.
+The Multi-Dimensional Psychological Questionnaire (MPsQ) has been developed by Cognivia specifically to assess psychological traits related to the placebo response in clinical trial patients.
 This questionnaire is divided into 4 separate modules that evaluate psychological traits, patient expectation for improvement, the patient's perception of clinical trial contextual factors (e.g. relationship with the clinical site staff, impression of clinical site surroundings, etc.) and motivation for participating in the trial.
-As the MPsQ evaluates stable psychological traits, it has been shown to be highly repeatable over time when given to patients as much as 3 years after the initial administration (Chronbach's alpha > 80%).
+As the MPsQ evaluates stable psychological traits, it has been shown to be highly repeatable over time when given to patients as long as 3 years after the initial administration (Chronbach's alpha > 80%).
 The timing of MPsQ module administration can be customized for each study to maximize the scientific value while minimizing patient burden at any specific study visit, noting that all data must be collected before the first administration of drug as it is used in the calculation of a baseline covariate.

 2. Predict each patient's placebo responsiveness.

-Once the MPsQ data is collected, it is combined with other standard data collected at baseline (e.g. demographics, medical history, baseline disease intensity) and used as inputs to the disease-specific Placebell©TM model that has been
+Once the MPsQ data is collected, it is combined with other standard data collected at baseline (e.g. demographics, medical history, baseline disease intensity) and used as inputs to the disease-specific Placebell©TM model that has been built using machine learning.
+This results in the calculation of a single score, on a continuous scale, that relates to each patient's predicted placebo